-We are subject to a number of financial covenants under the Credit Facility, including, among other things, the following as of the end of each fiscal quarter, (i) a maximum consolidated unsecured leverage ratio of less than 60%, (ii) a maximum consolidated secured leverage ratio of less than 30%, (iii) a maximum consolidated secured recourse leverage ratio of less than 10%, (iv) a minimum fixed charge coverage ratio of 1.50:1.00, (v) a minimum unsecured interest coverage ratio of 1.50:1.00, (vi) a maximum consolidated leverage ratio of 1.50:1.00, (vi) a maximum consolidated leverage ratio of 1.50:1.00, (vi) a maximum consolidated leverage ratio of less than 60%, and (vii) a minimum net worth of \$573 million plus 75% of all net proceeds raised through equity offerings subsequent to March 31, 2022.
-As of September 30, 2023, management believed it complied with all of the financial and non-financial covenants contained in the Credit Facility.
+We are subject to a number of financial covenants under the Credit Facility, including, among other things, the following as of the end of each fiscal quarter, (i) a maximum consolidated unsecured leverage ratio of less than 60%, (ii) a maximum consolidated secured leverage ratio of less than 30%, (iii) a maximum consolidated secured recourse leverage ratio of less than 10%, (iv) a minimum fixed charge coverage ratio of 1.50:1.00, (v) a minimum unsecured interest coverage ratio of 1.50:1.00, (vi) a maximum consolidated leverage ratio of less than 60%, and (vii) a minimum net worth of \$573 million plus 75% of all net proceeds raised through equity offerings subsequent to March 31, 2022.
+As of March 31, 2024, management believed it complied with all of the financial and non-financial covenants contained in the Credit Facility.

 Other Fixed Debt.
-We also have \$57.2 million in gross notes payable as of September 30, 2023.
-This debt is comprised of four instruments.
+We have \$25.7 million in gross notes payable as of March 31, 2024.
+This debt is comprised of three instruments.

 Hedging Instruments.
-We have ten interest rate swaps and three forward-starting interest rate swaps that are used to manage its interest rate risk.
+We have ten interest rate swaps and three forward-starting interest rate swaps that are used to manage our interest rate risk.
 A description of these swaps is below: